Z3R-0/Z3R-0/README.md

 Hi, I’m @Z3R-0.

-I like to chase whatever coding concept catches my interest, though I may sometimes, usually..., struggle to bring them to a close...
+I like to chase whatever coding concept catches my interest, though I may _sometimes_ (read: **usually**) struggle to bring them to a close...

-My work is generally published under MIT license and I encourage anyone interested to take whatever they can use!
+My work is generally published under MIT license and I encourage anyone interested to take whatever they can use.

 I’m interested in:
 * The C family of languages, specifically C and C#/.NET